 6. Kototoi Dango

 Located near Sumida River, a famous spot for cherry blossom viewing, Kototoi Dango has been making kototoi dango since the late Edo period.
 In fact, this wagashi shop in Tokyo is the birthplace of this type of wagashi.
 Their tri-colored dango come in three flavors: white anko, red anko, and miso.
 The outside of the dango is made with silky smooth sweet bean paste, while the inside contains chewy mochi, and unlike other types of dango, kototoi dango are not covered in sweet sauce or skewered on a stick.
 The shop is extremely popular during cherry blossom season in Tokyo.
 During full bloom, many customers buy their dango to take to the nearby Sumida Park, home to over 500 cherry blossom trees.

 Aside from their famous dango, Kototoi Dango also makes monaka, a type of rice wafer with red or white miso paste inside, shaped like the store's icon, the oystercatcher fish.
 Their tri-colored dango and bird-shaped monaka are often bought as gifts (omiyage).

-In the spring, Japan is crazy for sakura-inspired snacks, which are often popular snacks like Kit Kats and Pocky in new, limited edition flavors.
+In the spring, Japan is crazy for sakura-inspired snacks, which are often popular treats like Kit Kats and Pocky in new, limited-edition flavors.
 But the traditional springtime dessert in Japan is sakura mochi, which comes in two types: Kanto-style mochi which is a flat piece of smooth mochi wrapped around anko (red bean paste), and Kansai-style mochi which has a chunkier texture of mochi than the Kanto-style.
 Both are served wrapped in a cherry blossom leaf.